seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

 The details of why, how and what “FeenoX input files” look like is discussed in [section 3.1 of the Software Design Specification][].
 TL;
+DR: there are

+- definitions (nouns), and
+- instructions (verbs).

-DR: there are definitions (nouns) and instructions (verbs).
-The first line is a definition that asks FeenoX to solve a mechanical problem.
-The second line is an instruction that reads the mesh that we created in the previous step.
+The first line is a *definition* (“problem” is a noun) that asks [FeenoX][] to solve a mechanical problem.
+The second line is an *instruction* (“read” is a verb) that reads the mesh that we created in the previous step.

-The next two lines are instructions that assign numerical values to specially-named variables that hold the material properties.
+The next two lines are instructions that assign numerical values to specially-named variables that hold the material properties using the `=` instruction.
 In this case, since there is only one material with homogeneous properties we can use the special scalar variables `E` and `nu` to hold the Young modulus and Poisson’s ratio respectively.
-For completeness, this is a quick table about how to define material properties:
+For completeness, this is a quick table about how to define material
+properties:

 |                 |         Single material          |            Multi material             |
 |:---------------:|:--------------------------------:|:-------------------------------------:|